RajeevBaniya/YOLO-object-detection-images-videos-realtimr-/README.md

 # YOLO-object-detection-with-OpenCV

 A comprehensive implementation of real-time object detection using the YOLO (You Only Look Once) architecture.
-This system can detect objects from images, videos, and real-time camera feeds with high accuracy and performance.
+This system can detect objects from images, videos, and real-time camera

 ## Features